 Foundations of Professional Nursing 4 credits

 Students in this course will establish a foundation in nursing ethics, values, accountability, role, empowerment, nursing process and professional standards.
 The concepts of: health, determinants of health and lived experience will be examined from individual to population level perspectives.
 The role of prevention in nursing practice will be identified.
 Introductory content will build a framework for beginning engagement of evidence based practice, culturally congruent practice, communication skills and practice for quality and safety in healthcare.
 Beginning psychomotor skills in nursing assessment, documentation, communication, infection control and safe patient handling will be taught in a laboratory and community settings.
-Ongoing development of critical thinking and reflective practice in nursing will be identified and supported in this course (15 hours of community practice and 15 hours of clinical) Prerequisites: En101 English Comp I, En102 English Comp II, Py150 Psychology, Ns235 Anatomy and Physiology I, Ns236 Anatomy and Physiology II, Ns221 Human Nutrition, Ns240 Microbiology; co-req So250 Race, Ethnicity, Gender & Class.
+Ongoing development of critical thinking and reflective practice in nursing will be identified and supported in this course.
+(15 hours of lab + 15 hours of clinical) Prerequisites: En101 English Comp I, En102 English Comp II, Py150 Psychology, Ns235 Anatomy and Physiology I, Ns236 Anatomy and Physiology II, Ns221 Human Nutrition, Ns240 Microbiology; co-req So250 Race, Ethnicity, Gender & Class.